 Sometimes, it’s better to keep it simple.
-Neutral colors like brown, grey, navy, and tan are a mainstay in the interior and exterior design world, mainly because they pair well with just about anything.
+Neutral colors like grey, clay, and tan are a mainstay in the interior and exterior design world, mainly because they pair well with just about anything.

 When you live in Florida, it’s hard to not think about the ocean.
-Most everything in the state has a tropical, nautical, or literal ocean feel — including homes.
+The state tends to lean toward a tropical and nautical feel — including homes.
 Fortunately, you don’t have to hang a ring buoy on your front door like a Christmas wreath in order to give your home an easygoing ocean vibe.
-All it takes is a blue or blue-green roof to bring a little piece of the Atlantic Ccean to your property.
+All it takes is a blue or blue-green roof to bring a little piece of the Atlantic Ocean to your property.

 Opt for a deep blue for a bottom-of-the-ocean look, a muted teal for a fun, shallow-water beach feel, or a clear blue that’s just like the midday ocean waves.
 You can even choose a burnt orange reminiscent of an ocean sunset or a white sand shade that pairs well with more colorful siding.
 Whatever you choose, you’ll have a subtle coastal feel to your home, which is much less tacky than nautical decorations in your front yard.

-It can be difficult to pull off the bare metal roof.
-While it can certainly be the perfect addition to an industrial modern look, it can also make your home look like a dilapidated shack if you’re not careful.
+It can be difficult to pull off the bare metal roof, although it can be the perfect addition to an industrial modern look.

+Don’t rush into making a final decision right away.
+If you need help with selecting the best match for your home you can contact your roofing contractor for guidance.
+They’ve color-matched hundreds of roofs in their careers and will have no problem providing you with expert advice.
 Hippo Roof is your trusted choice for metal roofing in Brevard County.
-Whether you’re looking for a roof that muted and mellow or bright and bold, we’re happy to help.
+Whether you’re looking for a roof that’s muted and mellow or bright and bold, we’re happy to help.
 Call us today to get a free quote.